Latest Updates (2026)2026 Statement of Changes

 Settlement (ILR)B1

-The minimum income requirement for sponsoring a spouse currently remains:
+The minimum income requirement for sponsoring a spouse remains £29,000 per year.

 Possible ideas include: